nichole-s/web_project_4/README.md

 ### Overview

 * In project 4 we began to use JavaScript.
+We learned what the DOM was and how to find elements and work with them using JavaScript.
+We learned how to create a modal and make it react to buttons being clicked as well as to accept text and place it on the main page.

 **Figma**